verynifty/fastdapp/examples/contract_read.md

 ## 5. Handling functions with several return values

-There is 2 ways of dealing with a function that returns multiple values.
+There are 2 ways of dealing with a function that returns multiple values.

 ### Pass a transformation function